timmcginley/41934/Uses/index.md

 *
 */index
 ```

-Advanced BIM isn’t about changing everything at once, but really focusing on a specific use case that will support future work in further use cases.
+Advanced BIM isn’t about changing everything at once, but identifying   specific _use case_ and developing or editing OpenBIM tools and proceses to support that use case.

 In this way we reduce the potential to overstretch and also provide you with an opportunity to demonstrate the potential business and societal value your tool could offer.

+Furthermore by beign explicit about your use cases it provides an opportunity to make connections between the different tools you are using.

 Advanced BIM use cases enable you to plan how to: